Blumlaut/dolphin-compress-media-av1/README.md

 You can install both the script and the service with the provided `install.sh` script, `uninstall.sh` uninstalls them.

 For manual installation:
-- resize                  goes in ~/.local/bin/ (or other folder in your PATH)
+- compress-media          goes in ~/.local/bin/ (or other folder in your PATH)
 - compress-media.desktop  goes in ~/.local/share/kio/servicemenus/